JuliaLang/PkgDev.jl/README.md

 ### tag(pkg, [ver, [commit]])
 Tag `commit` as version `ver` of package `pkg` and create a version entry in `METADATA`.
 If not provided, `commit` defaults to the current commit of the `pkg` repository.
 If `ver` is one of the symbols `:patch`, `:minor`, `:major` the next patch, minor or major version is used.
 If `ver` is not provided, it defaults to `:patch`.

+You are strongly encouraged to update the version numbers in accordance with the [semver standard](http://semver.org/):
+* Use `tag(pkg, :major)` when you make *backwards-incompatible* API changes (i.e. changes that will break existing user code).
+* Use `tag(pkg, :minor)` when you *add functionality* in a backwards-compatible way (i.e. existing user code will still work, but code using the *new* functionality will not work with *older* versions of your package).
+* Use `tag(pkg, :patch)` when you make bug fixes and other improvements that *don't change the API* (i.e. user code is unchanged).
+The key question is not how "small" the change is, but how it affects the API and user code.
+(Don't be reluctant to bump the minor version when you add new features to the API, no matter how trivial — version numbers are cheap!)

 ### publish()
 For each new package version tagged in `METADATA` not already published, make sure that the tagged package commits have been pushed to the repository at the registered URL for the package and if they all have, open a pull request to `METADATA`.